Fundament-Software/scopes/doc/about.rst

 and exports a minimal runtime environment.
 The remaining features are bootstrapped from within the language.

-The language is expression based, but primarily imperative.
+The language is expression-based, but primarily imperative.
 The syntactical style marries concepts from Scheme and Python, describing source code with S-expressions but delimiting blocks by indentation rather than braces.
 Closures are supported as a zero-cost abstraction.
 The type system is strongly statically